 From blogging to calls-to-action, forms, and landing pages, it puts all the tools you need from stranger to sale in one place.

-From tracking website visitors to optimizing lead conversion, HubSpot helps marketers ensure that their sales funnels are constantly supplied with high-quality sales-qualified leads (SQLs).
+HubSpot helps marketers ensure that their sales funnels are constantly supplied with high-quality sales-qualified leads (SQLs).

 Once a lead converts to an opportunity (and eventually a customer), HubSpot provides additional, fully-integrated SaaS software solutions to help your sales and customer success teams continue to manage (and automate!) the customer journey.
 Some key features include: